CDISNM Blog

 Annual Enrollment (October 15 – December 7)

-Annual Enrollment extends from October 15 to December 7 each year and is the best time to make changes to an existing Medicare Advantage plan.
-During this time, you can add, drop, or switch Medicare Part C plans without any penalty or restrictions.
-You can also join or drop a Medicare Prescription Drug Plan, or switch from one Medicare drug plan to another during Annual Enrollment.
-All changes you make during Annual Enrollment will become effective on January 1.
+The Annual Enrollment period isn’t just for Medicare Advantage or Part D recipients.
 All Medicare beneficiaries are allowed to make changes to their coverage during this time.
 Some people join Medicare Advantage or enroll in a prescription drug plan for the first time.
-Even if you are satisfied with your plan, Annual Enrollment is the time to look at other options in your area to make sure all of your needs will continue to be met the following year.
-If you are currently enrolled in a Medicare Supplement plan, you can make changes anytime throughout the year, and you are not restricted to the Annual Enrollment period.
+Even if you are satisfied with your Medicare Advantage plan, Annual Enrollment is the time to look at other options in your area to make sure all of your needs will continue to be met the following year.
+Comparison shopping is smart and may help you find better coverage at a more affordable price.
+If you are currently enrolled in a Medicare Supplement plan, you can make changes to Medigap anytime throughout the year, and you are not restricted to the Annual Enrollment period.
 However, underwriting may apply.

 Open Enrollment Period (January 1 – March 31)